-- The network should be designed carefully to avoid the vanishing and exploding gradients which affect the way the network learns.
+- The network should be designed carefully to avoid the vanishing and exploding gradients that affect the way the network learns.
 For example, the gradients calculated out of the sigmoid activation function may be very small, close to zero, which makes the network unable to update its weights.
 As a result, no learning happens.

-- The backpropagation algorithm considers all neurons in the network equally, and calculates their derivatives for each backward pass.
+- The backpropagation algorithm considers all neurons in the network equally and calculates their derivatives for each backward pass.
 Even when dropout layers are used, the derivatives of the dropped neurons are calculated, and then dropped.

 - Backpropagation relies on inﬁnitesimal effects (partial derivatives) to perform credit assignment.
 This could become a serious issue as one considers deeper and more non-linear functions.